 Rando style bikes can be very time consuming to assemble - we are happy to provide email and phone support once you purchase a frame/fork and hopefully some parts from us so you can get it on the road.
 We are also happy to chat with a local shop you may use for some of your assembly if questions arise.

-In addition to frames, we also sell complete bicycles, but we only schedule in a few as rando builds are very time consuming and we have limited shop resources.
-Our shop is already booked-up with complete bicycle builds through March 2013.
-The next available build slots for a complete bicycle build is April 2013 (subject to change).
+In addition to frames, we sometimes sell complete bicycles, but we only schedule in a few as rando builds are very time consuming and we have limited shop resources.
+As of early 2014, we are significantly over-booked and we are not commiting to any partial or complete builds at this time.
 Many of our customers purchase a frame/fork and perhaps some special rando parts from us, and either assemble it themselves or patronize their local bicycle shop for the build.
 This is an ideal choice for the customer that wants the frame and specialized parts that are unique to us, yet needs the support and assistance of their local shop.
+We are also working on more technical info that we will post to this website that will provide buyers and other shops with the info they need to build up one of our bicycles (well not all the info, we can't post everything but we will get the main points covered soon we hope).

 to see more photos of our fun new Boulder Bicycle lugged frame with hand painted lettering and stripping